Petratype/portfolio/README.md

 Welcome to my personal portfolio!
 A space to showcase my coding experiments and projects.

 I build small projects using **Python** and **JavaScript**, applying what I’m learning and gradually developing each idea.
 These projects are works-in-progress exercises aimed at improving my skills.
-This portfolio provides a single, accessible place for anyone — including potential employers — to explore them.
+This portfolio provides a single, accessible place for anyone, including potential employers, to explore them.

 ---